derivia/study-notes/notes/WEB.md

 #### Locks

-Learn about locks and when they should be used.

 * [ ] [Wikipedia - Record locking](https://en.wikipedia.org/wiki/Record_locking)
 * [ ] [Database Locking: What, why and how?](http://www.methodsandtools.com/archive/archive.php?id=83)
 * [ ] [A beginner’s guide to locking and lost updates](https://vladmihalcea.com/a-beginners-guide-to-database-locking-and-the-lost-update-phenomena/)